syncfusion-content/wpf-docs/wpf/Diagram/Virtualization.md

 {% endhighlight %}
 {% endtabs %}

-N> In SfDiagram, Deferred Scrolling support is named as `Outline`.
-Outline is only applicable when virtualization is enabled.
+N> In `SfDiagram`, Deferred Scrolling support is named as `Outline`.
+This feature is only applicable when virtualization is enabled.

 ![DeferredScrolling](Virtualization_images/VirtualizeOutline.gif)